tylerthomasallen/docs/src/pages/deep-linked-ads/google-shopping-ads.md

 ### Feed Creation

-Converting links in a Merchant Center feed can be done in 2 ways.
+Converting links in a Merchant Center feed can be done through 2 different methods.

 #### Automatic Method